vincentzhang/fl-seg/README.md

 To use the method with your own data:

-    - Put your annotations in the same format as the vessel12 data.
-More specifically, each volume should have its own CSV file.
-Each line should contain 4 numbers: x,y,z,label: x,y and z designate 0-based voxel coordinates.
-I.e. point 0,0,0 is the voxel in the upper left corner of the first slice. label = 1 means this voxel is classified as a vessel while label = 0 means this voxel is classified as not a vessel.
-Not every voxel needs to be labelled.
+    - Put your annotations in the same format as the MSlesions data.
+More specifically, each volume should have its own annotation file that is in the same format as the input volume.
+Every pixel should have a label of {0,1}, with 1 indicating lesion.

     - Each volume should be a 3D array with slice indexing on the third dimension.
-For example loading/preprocessing code, check out the script 'load_vessel12.m' in the vessel12 folder.
+For example loading/preprocessing code, check out the script 'load_mslesion.m' in the MSlesion08 folder.

-    - From here, it should be easy to modify the 'run_vessel12.m' script to handle your data.
+    - From here, it should be easy to modify the 'run_mslesion.m' script to handle your data.